flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ### Why Hold?
 Holds are always used to delay aircraft near a navigational fix in certain airspace.
 There are a lot of reasons airplanes might need to hold, where common examples would be:

-- Bad weather passing over the airport
+-Bad weather passing over the airport
-- Traffic
+-Traffic
-- To lose energy in the plane (altitude or speed)
+-To lose energy in the plane (altitude or speed)
-- To burn off fuel
+-To burn off fuel

-Sometimes holds are used because of topographical constraints, Innsbruck-Kranebitten International Airport (LOWI) is a good example of such constraint because it is situated in a valley as can be seen in the picture below.
+Sometimes holds are used because of topographical constraints.
+Innsbruck-Kranebitten International Airport (LOWI) is an excellent example of such a constraint because it is situated in a valley, as seen in the picture below.

 ![LOWI](../../assets/advanced-guides/holds/LOWI.png)